ANTINO KIM

 [1] Dey, D., Kim, A., and Lahiri, A., "Online Piracy and the 'Longer Arm' of Enforcement."
 Management Science, Vol. 65, No. 3, pp. 1173-1190 (2019).

-This research examines the effectiveness of extended enforcement mechanisms in combating online piracy.
+Abstract Summary: This research examines the effectiveness of extended enforcement mechanisms in combating online piracy.
 We analyzed how broader enforcement strategies, including international cooperation and technological measures, affect piracy rates and legitimate content consumption.
 Our findings suggest that extended enforcement approaches can be more effective than traditional localized efforts in reducing piracy while promoting legitimate content markets.

 View Publication